 Play areas are regularly checked for damaged equipment, dog fouling, litter and anti-social behaviour.
 All this is carefully logged and where they cannot deal with the issue, pass the information to other agencies for action, making sure that such reports are followed up and dealt with.

 If you have a problem, comment or want to pass on information, they are there to help, so please make use of their services.
-You can email the Parish office on:-
+Click here to see which parks are under parish management.

 Milton Keynes bin collections